Estonian Air Force: Equipment

 The modern Estonian Air Force has been rebuilding devastated military infrastructure since 1994 when the last Russian Ground Forces units left Estonia.
 Most of the funds were directed to the Ämari military airfield which was completed in 2011.
 Due to the lack of modern and developed military aviation infrastructure the Estonian Air Force development has been very slow.
 All aircraft are unarmed.
 In addition to upgrading and modernizing Ämari military airfield, the Estonian Air Force has embarked on an extensive program to upgrade and modernize airspace surveillance, making a number of significant purchases in recent years.
 The aim is to fully integrate with the NATO Integrated Air Defense System providing airspace surveillance with full national radar coverage and real-time reporting for the NATO Baltic Air Policing mission.

 Aircraft

-Note : Three C-17 Globemaster III's are available through the Heavy Airlift Wing based in Hungary.
+Note: Three C-17 Globemaster IIIs are available through the Heavy Airlift Wing based in Hungary.

 Radar

+In addition to these radars, the 16th Air Defence Battalion of the Estonian Land Forces has 4 or 5 Giraffe AMB radars (these radars, even though being air surveillance radars, are under Land Forces', not Air Forces', inventory).
+Also small Hungarian man-portable passive radars are used for airspace and border surveillance (it is not clear under which organization's inventory these are).

+Before acquiring better radars, the Air Surveillance Wing (founded in 1998) used civilian radar and one P-37 Soviet radar.
+The modern AN/TPS-77 radar at Kellavere began operations in 2003, marking the beginning of acquisition of better radar equipment for Estonia.